 CBT is a multi-modal treatment that involves altering an individual’s cognitions, emotions and behaviors through psychological techniques.
 CBT is a structured therapy in which your psychologist or therapist will guide you through various therapies aimed at reducing anxiety symptoms.

 - Cognitive Therapy: Negative thinking is a major contributing factor in anxiety.
 Learning ways to alter unhelpful thoughts is the primary goal of Cognitive Therapy.
 Replacing thoughts, such as “I will fail” or “I am not in control”, with adaptive and rational thoughts can significantly reduce anxiety.
-In fact, some psychologists believe that it is the negative thinking that actually causes anxiety to develop in the first place.
+In fact, some psychologists believe that it is negative thinking that actually causes anxiety to develop in the first place.

 - Exposure Therapy: This treatment is aimed at “exposing” you to a specific fear or phobia.
 For example, if you fear flying, you will be guided through an actual flight after you’ve learned how to control your anxiety.
 This may be done through relaxation exercises, mindful training, and Cognitive Therapy.